 Remove and improve the toilet

 Since we’ll be installing new tile, we have to remove that noisy toilet.
-Once it’s out, Ally volunteers to scrape off the old wax ring.
+Once it’s out, Ally scrapes off the old wax ring.

 It’s a messy chore, and that’s why we will add a new seal that gets the job done without the mess.